Israeli military says strikes on Gaza hospital targeted a Hamas camera, without providing evidence

 The military released its initial findings into the strike, offering no immediate explanation for striking twice and no evidence for an assertion that six of the dead were militants, including two who were identified by their employers as a health care worker at the hospital and an emergency services driver.
 The dead also included five journalists.

 The military said the back-to-back strikes on southern Gaza’s largest hospital were ordered because soldiers believed militants were using the camera to observe Israeli forces.
-But its account appeared to contradict the sequence of events in Monday’s attack on Nasser Hospital.
+But its account appeared to contradict witnesses at the scene of Monday’s attack on Nasser Hospital.

 A senior Hamas official denied that Hamas was operating a camera at the hospital.